emouty/hibernate-issues/README.md

    association.
     - see [HHH-16810](https://hibernate.atlassian.net/browse/HHH-16810) for details.

-3. An issue that occurs when I try to delete an entity that have a
+3. An issue that occurs when I try to delete an entity that have a composite id declared in an `@IdClass` which has one of its fields is mapped from the primary key of a `@ManyToOne` association.